gitlabhq/gitlabhq/doc/install/installation.md

 If all items are green, then congratulations on successfully installing GitLab!

+NOTE: Supply `SANITIZE=true` environment variable to `gitlab:check` to omit project names from the output of the check command.

 ### Initial Login

 Visit YOUR_SERVER in your web browser for your first GitLab login.
 The setup has created an admin account for you.
 You can use it to log in: